 U.S. bilateral investment treaties allow for exceptions to national and MFN treatment, because the Parties' domestic regimes may provide for derogations from national and MFN treatment, and because treatment in certain sectors and matters is negotiated in and governed by other agreements.
-Future derogations from the national treatment obligations of the Treaty are generally permitted only in the sectors or matters listed in the Annex, pursuant to Article II(2), and must be made on an MFN basis unless otherwise specified therein.
+Future derogations from the national treatment obligations of the Treaty are generally permitted only in the sectors or matters listed in the Annex, pursuant to Article II, paragraph 2, and must be made on an MFN basis unless otherwise specified therein.

-Under a number of statutes, many of which have a long historical background, the U.S. federal government or States may not necessarily treat investments of nationals or companies of Trinidad and Tobago as they do U.S. investments or investments from a third country.
+Under a number of statutes, many of which have a long historical background, the U.S. federal government or States may not necessarily treat investments of nationals or companies of Albania as they do U.S. investments or investments from a third country.
 Paragraphs 1 through 3 of the Annex list the sectors or matters affected by such statutes.

-The U.S. exceptions from its national treatment commitments are: atomic energy; customhouse brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government supported loans, guarantees, and insurance; State and local measures exempt from Article 1102 of the North American Free Trade Agreement pursuant to Article 1108 thereof; and landing of submarine cables.

-The U.S. exceptions from its most-favored-nation and national treatment commitment are: fisheries; and air and maritime transport, and related activities.
+The U.S. exceptions from its national treatment commitments are: atomic energy; custom house brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government supported loans, guarantees, and insurance; State and local measures exempt from Article 1102 of the North American Free Trade Agreement pursuant to Article 1108 thereof; and landing of submarine cables.
+The U.S. exceptions from its most-favored-nation and national treatment commitment are: fisheries; air and maritime transport, and related activities; and banking, securities and other financial services.

-During negotiations, the United States informed Trinidad and Tobago that if Trinidad and Tobago undertook acceptable commitments with respect to all or certain financial services, the United States would consider limiting its exceptions with respect to national and most-favored-nation treatment in financial services.
+During negotiations, the United States informed Albania that if Albania undertook acceptable commitments with respect to all or certain financial services, the United States would consider limiting its exceptions with respect to national and most-favored-nation treatment in financial services.

-Trinidad and Tobago's offer to take no exceptions to the treaty's national or most-favored-nation treatment obligations with respect to financial services was judged acceptable.
-Therefore, in Paragraph 3 of the Annex, the United States has limited its exceptions with respect to financial services to afford treatment no less favorable than that accorded with respect to Canada and Mexico in the North American Free Trade Agreement.
+Albania offered to take no exceptions to the treaty's national or most-favored-nation treatment obligations with respect to insurance.
+Therefore, in Paragraph 3 of the Annex, the United States has limited its exceptions with respect to insurance to afford treatment no less favorable than that accorded with respect to Canada and Mexico in the North American Free Trade Agreement.